victorighalo/adonisjs-deliveryapi/README.md

-# An API that emulates Google Locations and Distance Matrix API for calculating delivery costn
+# An API that emulates Google Locations and Distance Matrix API for courier calculating delivery cost

 ## Instalation